ktr03rtk/bulk_delete_slack_message/README.md

 - Definite the slack.env file by referring to the sample_slack.env file.

-- Run the `docker-compose run bulk-delete` command to start the program.
+- Run the `docker-compose run message-delete` command to start the program.
 It inquire the latest timestamp for deletion, enter the timestamp and confirm.